shegabel/Getting-and-Cleaning-Data/README.md

 	- Merge the training (subject_activity_train_data) data set and test (subject_activity_test_data) data set as one data set called 'train_test_data'

-Step 2: Extracts only the measurements on the mean and standard deviation for each measurement
+Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.

 	- Extract the meaurment variables from feature_data second column, remove'()', and hold the values in the 'measurment_column_names'.

 - Name the first two columns as "subject' and 'activity' and attach them to the 'measurment_column_names' to form the entire 'column_names' for the 'train_test_data data set'.

 	- Assign the column_names to the train_test_data.